morningred88/AWS/EC2_high_availability_and_scalability.md

 ### Request routing algorithms

+* **Least outstanding requests**: The next instance to receive request is the instance that is less busy - has lowest number of pending or unfinished requests.
+* **Round robin:** Choose the target one after another, regardless how many outstanding requests the target has.
-**Flow hash:** Each TCP/UDP connection is going to routed to the single target for the life of the connection, which is sort of equivalent to the sticky sessions.
+* **Flow hash:** Each TCP/UDP connection is going to routed to the single target for the life of the connection, which is sort of equivalent to the sticky sessions.
 Whenever a use make a request to EC2 instance, all the information will be hashed through **flow hash algorithm**.
 Thanks to the hash number, the same request from the same user to the same EC2 instance as long as TCP connection is open.
 Flow hash is **specific for NLB**.